defano/wyldcard/README.md

 ### User-defined Functions

-A user may define a function inside of a script, but user-defined functions cannot be nested inside of other functions or handlers; cannot be accessed outside of the script in which they're defined; and cannot be invoked using the `[the] <function> of ...` syntax.

-There is no distinction between a function that returns a value and one that does not (there is no requirement that a function call `return`).
-If a user-defined function does not invoke `return`, the empty string is implicitly returned.
+A user-defined function is subroutine scripted by the user that performs some action and optionally returns a value.
+Or, perhaps more accurately, all user-defined functions return a value, but those which do not explicitly call `return` implicitly return `empty`.

+Note that user-defined functions may not...

+* Be nested inside of other functions or handlers
+* Be accessed outside of the script in which they're defined (this is not true in HyperCard)
+* Be invoked using the `[the] <function> of ...` syntax (like you'd use for a built-in function)
+* Have the same name as another command or function (user-defined or built-in).
+HyperTalk does not support function overloading or function overriding.

 The syntax for defining a function is: